mantidproject/mantid/docs/source/algorithms/CalculatePlaczekSelfScattering-v1.rst

 Description
 -----------

-This algorithm takes an incident spectrum function and it's derivative obtained from :ref:`FitIncidentSpectrum <algm-FitIncidentSpectrum>` and calculates the Placzek scattering correction from the workspaces material sample and detector info.
-[1]_ [2]_ [3]_
+This algorithm takes an incident spectrum function and it's derivative and calculates the time-of-flight Placzek scattering correction from the workspaces material sample and detector info.
+[1]_ [2]_ [3]_ For obtaining the incident spectrum from a measurement (ie beam monitors or calibrant sample), the :ref:FitIncidentSpectrum <algm-FitIncidentSpectrum> can provide the necessary inputs.

 Usage
 -----